gowenrw/ceres_awx/README.md

 These playbooks are all named ceres-playbook-<jobname>.yml where <jobname> refers to the automation job that playbook will execute.

 Here are the main playbooks used in this project:
-* [ceres.playbook.local.yml](ceres.playbook.dev.yml) - Playbook for local VM
-* [ceres.playbook.remote.yml](ceres.playbook.dev.yml) - Playbook for remote VM/PM
-* [ceres.playbook.azsetup.yml](ceres.playbook.azsetup.yml) - Playbook for Azure Setup (create Azure VM)
+* [ceres.playbook.azsetup.yml](ceres.playbook.azsetup.yml) - Playbook for Azure Setup (provision an Azure VM)
-* [ceres.playbook.azure.yml](ceres.playbook.qa.yml) - Playbook for Azure VM
+* [ceres.playbook.azvm.yml](ceres.playbook.azvm.yml) - Playbook to deploy AWX on the Azure VM from azsetup

-This is a playbook I use to set up an ansible control vm:
-* [ceres.playbook.control.yml](ceres.playbook.control.yml) - Playbook for Ansible Control VM
+* [ceres.playbook.myvm.yml](ceres.playbook.myvm.yml) - Playbook to deploy AWX on any VM provisioned by you

 Each of these playbooks will have embedded comment text explaining what it is doing.